Oral & Vision Health Blog

 National Dental Hygiene Month: Four Important Oral Care Steps

-October is National Dental Hygiene Month, and its purpose is to remind everyone to take of their oral health.
+October is National Dental Hygiene Month, and its purpose is to remind everyone to take care of their oral health.

 It's important to brush your teeth two times a day for two minutes each time.
 Research has proven that this is the best way to prevent cavities, reduce plaque and avoid oral diseases such as gingivitis.
 If you're using a manual toothbrush, the proper way to brush is to place the bristles along the gum line at a 45 degree angle.
 Gently brush two to three teeth at a time using a back and forth rolling motion to clean both your lower and upper teeth.